chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

     Notice the `NOT APPLIED`'s that show up?
 That's because I have other Policy Groups already defined for other policies, but this policy is not referenced by either of them.
-* Great, the policy is now tagged with `unstable`, which is my first policy group that I deploy to.
+1. The policy is now tagged with `unstable`, which is my first policy group that I deploy to.
 I repeat the `chef push-archive` command, but change `unstable` to `dev`, and this is what shows up when I do `chef show-policy`:
     ```
     chef show-policy test-policy
     test-policy